murkl/arch-os/setup/README.md

 DEBUG=true make -C ../runtime run
 ```

-Every wall in the preflight steps aside and every task reports success without
+Every wall steps aside and every task reports success without doing anything, so
-doing anything, so the questions, the wording and the order of the tasks can be
+the questions, the wording and the order of the tasks can be tried out on an
-tried out on an ordinary running system, as an ordinary user.
-It installs
+ordinary running system, as an ordinary user.
+It installs nothing.
+The guard is
-nothing.
-The guard is `simulating && return 0` at the top of each task — see
+`simulating && return 0` at the top of each task — see `lib.sh`.
-`tasks/_lib/lib.sh`.

 ## Where the answers go